christsven/H.E.A.T/factions/NSPR Volunteer Rifle Contingent.md

 ## Armoured Personell Carriers / Infantry Fighting Vehicles

-If chosen in an IFV role, these units are connected to the first and second mandatory infantry units.
-If they are not or cannot be connected (due to troop size or weapon selection for example), the IFV rule is ignored.
+If a vehicle has the IFV rule and is chosen in an IFV role, these vehicles are connected to the first and second mandatory infantry units.

+Any vehicle that has the IFV rule can also choose to ignore it and act on its own.

 ### BTR-D